ncatlab/nlab-content/pages/2/8/8/4/24882/content.md

 $$0 \overset{i}{\to} F(0) \overset{F(i)}{\to} \ldots \to F^{(n)}(0) \overset{F^{(n)}(i)}{\to} F^{(n+1)}(0) \to \ldots$$

-carries a structure of initial $F$-algebra.
+carries the structure of an initial $F$-algebra.
 =--

 +-- {: .proof}